mrOranger/Javascript/Typescript/README.md

 - Moreover, TypeScript offers an enriched configuration, and can tranpile our code in a JavaScript version supported also by older browsers, without intalling additional tools like **Babel**.

-In this chapter we will not have a look on single feature like with JavaScript, on the other hand we will have a look on the most important features of TypeScript and then we will see all the theoretical concepts in the final project of the serie.
+In this section of the repository, we will not have a look on single feature using examples like in JavaScript, on the other hand we will have a look on the most important features of TypeScript and then we will see all the theoretical concepts in the final project of the serie.

 ## Installation and Setup